 In connection with you clicking on “Skicka in”, a confirmation mail is generated which contains a pdf which you must print, sign and get signed by your head of department or equivalent.

-The signed application should then be sent by regular mail to:
+The signed form should then be sent by regular mail to:

 Carl Tryggers Stiftelse för Vetenskaplig Forskning

 PLEASE NOTE that your application is invalid without a signed and submitted pdf.